1. We Need a Little Extra Time for Order Processing

 The colorants used in our products are 100% FD&C cosmetic grade "exempt" water-soluble colorants.
 Cosmetic grade colorants are tested under strict guidelines by the FDA and are preferred in & traditionally used in handmade cold processed soaps like ours.
 Very little color is needed to go a long way in our soaps.
 On average, 1 oz of color will cover 8-25 lbs of soap!
 That's a whole lot of soap and a little colorant!

-Call it what you want, but our soap artisans have confirmed that all of our bars are biodegradable!
+Call it what you want, but our soap artisans have confirmed that all of our bars are biodegradable * green * earth-friendly * environmentally safe * ecological * non-toxic!
 This means that our bars are perfect to take along for hiking and camping.
 Our sleeves are recyclable, and the outer plastic shrink wrap should be left at home before you go!
 So, grab a few of our bars and be on your way!
 We even sell smaller mini-bars - so you can have daily use bars.

 If you're looking for a particular scent not sold on our site, be sure to inquire with us, as we may be able to fulfill your needs!

-9. We Care About Your Shopping Experience & We Appreciate Your Reading This
+9. We Care About Your Shopping Experience & We Appreciate You Reading This

 We care about your shopping experience from beginning to end.
 Please contact us if you have suggestions to make your experience even better.
 We appreciate you stopping by to check us out!
 We ask if you could share our soaps and website with your friends if you find that you love them as much as we do!
 Please leave a review on our website, should you be really satisfied.
 Reviews are appreciated, as they help other people just like you, decide on trying our products.